NISYSLAB/Emory-BMI-GSoC/README.md

 **10) Planned absence/vacation days and other commitments during the GSoC period (including the community bonding period)**

 Please indicate if you have any lectures/classes, examinations, or other personal commitments.
+GSoC 2022 also allows flexibility of an additional two months - to complete the project at a later time frame (a shift of up to 2 additional months).
+Please indicate if you expect to do that as we can plan accordingly.

 **11) Skill Set**